 - In some cases of legal precedent; Eugene Volokh has written a paper about the slippery slope that analyzes examples where it can be valid.

-Problem with pointing out the fallacy
+Problems with pointing out the fallacy

 - Just because sliding down the slope is not inevitable, does not make it impossible.
 Sliding down the slope may even be likely.
-A good example of this is the above Star Wars entry.